Keep your corporate data secure by talking to your staff and training them on its importance.

 Make sure your staff understand how to keep their computers and devices secure.

-You can’t expect your employees to know how to keep your data secure – unless
+You can’t expect your employees to know how to keep your data secure – unless of course they happen to work in IT.
+This is why it is essential that you invest time and money into training your employees on data security.

 The more knowledgeable they are on the subject, the more confidence they will have in carrying out the necessary procedures to protect your corporate data.
 Training them will also eliminate any possible excuses they can come up with for failing to keep your corporate data secure.